StephenHidem/AntPlus/README.md

 Create a login and go to https://www.thisisant.com/my-ant/join-adopter.
 This provides you with access to device profiles, SDK's, and useful software tools.
 - Visual Studio 2022 Community Edition.
 - OPTIONAL: ANT USB stick hardware and device drivers.
-I use two sticks for testing and some projects require it.
+I use two sticks for testing and some example projects require it.
 You can get them from DigiKey for around $45 for two.
 - OPTIONAL: Only needed if you intend to modify the libraries generated.
 Download the ANT PC SDK zip file https://www.thisisant.com/resources/ant-windows-library-package-with-source-code/, unblock, and install.
 ## Documentation
-Comprehensive documentation is available at -
+Project documentation is available at -
 * [ANT+ Class Library Help](http://stephenhidem.github.io/AntPlus)